ilg-physics-ucsb/physics3L-manual/dashboard/lab1.md

 You TA will walk your class through an exercise in which you measure the period of the pendulum in multiple ways and discuss the different methods.

 :::Exercise
 Write down the two period values you recorded in the activity.
-Make sure to indicate which is which?
+Make sure to indicate which is which.
 :::

 :::Exercise